Innodia Clinical Trials

 From start on, a major goal of INNODIA was to undertake clinical intervention studies and to pave the way for the development of novel treatments to prevent and cure Type 1 Diabetes.

-People with newly diagnosed type 1 diabetes can take part in research that aims to generate knowledge helping to arrest further disease development.
+People with newly diagnosed type 1 diabetes could take part in research that aims to generate knowledge helping to arrest further disease development.
 Type 1 diabetes is an autoimmune disease in which immune cells of the body attack specifically the insulin producing beta cells in the pancreas, leading to their steady decline.
 Decrease in functional beta cell mass leads to loss of blood glucose control.
 Regaining blood glucose control via multiple daily insulin injections is challenging and often insufficient leading to the development of numerous complications.

 When someone is first diagnosed with T1D, half of the pancreatic insulin producing beta cells are still working.
 The beta cells have not yet been all destroyed.